uowaep/CubiQuake/README.md

 ### ToDo (before code release)
 - set up cvars and functionality for generating new worlds (worldsize, worldname)(you currently have to edit code to switch between generation and play mode, and you can't set a world name)
 - prevent editing on edge of visible world (causes face cull issues)
-- rename a bunch of variables and functions :P
 - separate menu code for a clean base branch
 - probably some other stuff